 Starting a business requires a solid plan.
-Each step is important, and the better organized you are, the more solid your new company is likely to be.
+Each step is important, and the better organized you are, the more solid your new corporation or LLC is likely to be.
 Think of your business plan as the map you'll use to guide you through each stage of starting a business.
 There are many business plan resources available to those interested in learning how to write a business plan, and you'll find that throughout all of these business plan resources, you'll see a lot of common elements that are important to the success of a new venture.

 When writing a business plan, you must include an executive summary.
 The executive summary explains the purpose of your business, its current stage, and where you envision it being in five years.

 - Strive to keep your executive summary one to two pages in length.